makinacorpus/DbToolsBundle/docs/content/anonymization/gdprify.md

 :::danger
 It has to be noted that this workflow could be considered as problematic.

-To stricly follow GDPR recommendations, **you should not get back a production backup file on you own computer**.
-Event if this backup file will quickly disappear from your disk.
+To strictly follow GDPR recommendations, **you should not download a production backup file on your own computer**.
+Even if this backup file will quickly disappear from your disk.
 Sensitive data should not transit on your machine.

-So the next question is: why do we provide such a worflow ?
+So the next question is: why do we provide such a worflow?

 Well, it is the least worst we found.